 We have just launched a new survey study in which we are investigating how sleep problems affect children with neurodevelopmental disorders.
-The study is carried out by Justyn Hyde (who is a fourth year Psychology student at the UoN), Kathryn McCabe (MIND Institute, UC Davis) and I. So, if you have a child with a neurodevelopmental disorder aged 5-17 years old and you can spare 30-50 minute - please help us out by clicking here and completing the survey.
+The study is carried out by Justyn Hyde (who is a fourth year Psychology student at the UoN), Kathryn McCabe (MIND Institute, UC Davis) and I. So, if you have a child with a neurodevelopmental disorder aged 5-17 years old and you can spare 30-50 minute.
 Your child does not have to have any sleep problems, we would like to hear about all your experiences.
-Feel free to share the survey link with others who might be interested. at the end of study we will post an update on the findings on our website.
+Click on the picture to get to the survey.
+Feel free to share this survey link with others who might be interested.
+At the end of study we will post an update on the findings on our website.
 THANK YOU for supporting our research.

 It used to be that a village raised a child.
 Nowadays raising a child is the responsibility of two parents - sharing a journey and exploring their new roles as parent.
 For some parents this transition to parenthood comes easily, for most it is a challenge.
 In some parenting relationships the sharing of responsibilities come easily, others struggle.
 In our new study, we are interested in the parenting partnership.
 We are asking parents to complete a 15 minute survey about sharing their parenting experiences with their partner.
 We would love to hear from both partners but if only one can complete the survey that is fine too.
 Each survey is anonymous and your partner will not see your responses.